 Three Pros and Cons of Owning Canadian Eskimo Dogs

-Can be great watchdogs If you are looking for a pet that also provides great security, this might be a great option to consider as and they are rather territorial watchdogs if their family is away. | Cannot stay in closed spaces for long These dogs have a high need to wander around and find it difficult to stay in closed spaces for long periods. |
+| Can be great watchdogs If you are looking for a pet that also provides great security, this might be a great option to consider, and they are rather territorial watchdogs if their family is away. | Cannot stay in closed spaces for long These dogs have a high need to wander around and find it difficult to stay in closed spaces for long periods. |

-Great with children These dogs are known to be great with older children, as they do not like to be bothered with a busy and loud household. | Prone to a lot of health issues These dogs tend to be at a higher risk for health issues which can often lead to difficult scenarios for the owner. |
+| Great with children These dogs are known to be great with older children, as they do not like to be bothered with a busy and loud household. | Prone to a lot of health issues These dogs tend to be at a higher risk for health issues, which can often lead to difficult scenarios for the owner. |

-Can handle being alone These dogs do not have aggressive behavior issues if and when left alone.
+| Can handle being alone These dogs do not have aggressive behavior issues if and when left alone.
 They don’t often experience separation anxiety. | Stubborn These dogs can be very stubborn and can cause a great deal of difficulty for first-time owners. |

 Size and Weight

-The male dogs are about 22 inches to 27 inches long while the female ones are about 19 inches to 23 inches.
+The male dogs are about 22 inches to 27 inches long, while the female ones are about 19 inches to 23 inches.
+Meanwhile, male dogs weigh around 66 pounds to 88 pounds.
+The female dogs weigh around 39 to 66 pounds.

 Origins

-Once believed to be a descendant of the wolf, the Canadian Eskimo dog has since been proven to be lacking in any genes linking it to the former.
-However, the ancient origins of the breed are not in doubt – the Canadian Eskimo dog is believed to have existed for about 4,000 years.
+Once believed to be a descendant of the wolf, the Canadian Eskimo dog has since been proven to lack any genes linking it to the former.
+However, the ancient origins of the breed are not in doubt — the Canadian Eskimo dog is believed to have existed for about 4,000 years.
 Out in the frozen Arctic, the hardy canine put its excellent tracking skills to good use hunting seals and polar bears, and pulling sleds across the ice, for several centuries.

 These hardy canines were also popular companions for explorers braving polar regions during the 1800s and the 1900s.
 However, in spite of having been present in the Arctic in large numbers during the early part of the 20th century, their population declined drastically by the middle of the century.
-However, thanks to the efforts of enthusiasts such as the Ekimo Dog Research Foundation, those figures which had plummeted drastically to just a few hundreds from tens of thousands recovered.

 Common Health Issues

 These dogs are largely healthy.
 In fact, much of the reason for their low numbers has to do with the mass slaughter of Inuit dogs by the Royal Canadian Mounted Police from 1950 to 1970.
 Rumors say that this action was a tactic to intimidate the Inuit people at the time.
-Without many dogs left in the species, the preservation of their health is crucial.
+Without many dogs left in the breed, the preservation of their health is crucial.

 Gastric torsion, which is a condition that is caused by the collection of gas in the stomach, can be life-threatening to the animal.
 Some signs that this twisting has occurred include the inability to vomit, rapid breathing, and frothing at the mouth.